 VISA UPDATE: As Saudi Arabia opens up to the global tourism market, a new e-Visa program was launched in October 2019.
 Citizens of 49 countries are now eligible for an evisa or visa on arrival at a cost of 440 SAR ($117 USD).
 More info here.

 As the original home to the Saudi royal family, Ad Diriyah is also a UNESCO World Heritage site that’s steeped in cultural history.
-But even more recently, the ancient town made modern-day history as the first venue where Formula E’s Gen 2 cars made their racing debut.
+But even more recently, the ancient town made modern-day history as the venue where Formula E’s Gen 2 cars made their racing debut.
 The historic town made even more history in 2021, as it hosted Formula E’s first ever night races.

-The 2.496 km temporary street circuit offers 21 turns that already has a reputation for being one of the most challenging tracks in the all-electric championship.
-The track features plenty of undulating areas and narrow sections while, the dusty conditions of the Arabian desert also adds an extra challenge for the teams and drivers.
+The 2.5 km temporary street circuit, with its 21 turns, already has a reputation for being one of the most challenging tracks in the all-electric championship.
+The track features plenty of undulating areas and narrow sections, while the dusty conditions of the Arabian desert also adds an extra challenge for the teams and drivers.